Mercy Gardens

 Contributing to a Resilient, Market-Based Local Food System

 We contribute to a resilient, market-based local food system over time in many ways including a local Farmer's Market in Downtown Decatur, started in June of 2023.
 We accept SNAP benefits and also double SNAP money spent on local produce via a State voucher program.
-So, a person can swipe $20 weekly in SNAP and receive $20 toward SNAP-eligible items and $40 in free vouchers toward produce.
-This benefits both SNAP recipients as well as local farmers.
-This market is one step in establishing a distribution network for local produce and provides income back to Mercy Gardens through its produce sales.

 Thank you to our community partners